trofi/trofi.github.io.gen/posts/269-a-dataflow-gcc-bug.md

 ![](/posts.data/269-a-dataflow-gcc-bug/b.c.015t.cfg.svg)

 Let's trace it through to make sure it's correct.
-It wil also help getting used to variable names and expected basic block effects:
+It will also help getting used to variable names and expected basic block effects:

 - in `bb2` (entrance):